Ashley Comer Headshot, Nurse Practitioner

 Interventional Pain Management is a fast-growing specialty.
 As new lumbar spinal stenosis (LSS) procedures become available, practices are evolving the way they collaborate and work together to optimize patient care.
 The mild® Procedure’s patient selection process is quite simple, but requires imaging review, which is often not a part of Advanced Practice Providers’ (APP) traditional education.

 Although image review can be intimidating, APPs report that the learning curve is relatively short and there are resources available to help you get started.
 Below are some tips from mild® APPs on how they quickly established comfort with imaging review in their practice, allowing them to “look for the ligament,” identify hypertrophic ligamentum flavum (HLF), and educate mild® patients independently.
-You can access a CME webinar on the topic below as well.

 Standardize MRI requests to request HLF be listed and measured: if it isn’t on the report, review and measure yourself.